paulmsmith/govuk-designsystem-flow-diagram-miro/README.md

+## **Note - 22nd Feb 2023**

+Do you have a paid Miro account?
+Are able to host a version of this resource for the community?
+Please get in touch: paul.m.smith@levellingup.gov.uk

 ## **Note - 27th Jan 2023**

 There is currently an issue with the [public Miro board](https://miro.com/app/board/o9J_ldS3wF8=/) preventing people from copying the assets.
 I'm working on a solution.